walking in wales

 (Winner: Swansea Bay Tourism Award 2012 - Best Festival or Event

-Finalist: 2012 Sustainable Development Awards, Swansea)
+Finalist: 2012 Sustainable Swansea Awards, Swansea)